In this WordPress SEO guide, you will learn how to improve search ranking of your WordPress website.

 Themes and Plugins together make WordPress highly customizable, a big reason for its popularity.

-The content on a WordPress site is organized into following sections or folders
+The content on a WordPress site is organized in folders

 - WP-Admin – stores the core WordPress files.
 You rarely access these files unless you need to customize something.
-You should not worry about optimizing any of these files for search.
-Ideally, you don’t want Google to list them in search results.
-You should block access to some of the files with sensitive information, as we will see later.
+You should not worry about optimizing any of these files for SEO.
+Ideally, you don’t want Google to list files in this folder in search results.

 - WP-Includes – Certificates, Fonts etc. needed to manage the site and render pages effectively.

-While code, fonts and uploaded files are stored in directories, the content created by users such as pages and posts are stored in a MySQL database.
+While code, fonts and uploaded files are stored in directories, the content created by you and other users are stored in a MySQL database.
+Your goal is to improve the search ranking of this content.

-When a visitor to your site tries to access a page, the WordPress system gets the page or post information from database and returns it to the user’s browser along with files (code) needed to display the page properly.
-The same process is followed when Google or Bing search bots visit your site.
+When a visitor to your site tries to access a page, the WordPress system gets the page or post information from database and returns it to user’s browser along with files (code) needed to display the page properly.

 If you need help with building your WordPress site, read this excellent blog how to make a WordPress website.